Alexander Forrest: Political career

 In 1887, Forrest became a politician, entering the Western Australian Legislative Council as the first (and only) member for the seat of Kimberley.
 He was then elected to the Legislative Assembly for West Kimberley in 1890, and held the seat until his death.
 He was also Mayor of Perth 1893–95 and 1898–1900, and later an investor.

+Advocacy and Racism

+While in Parliament, Alexander Forrest consistently supported and argued for state backed violence against indigenous people.
+In an 1888 speech to Parliament Forrest advocated for state terrorism against indigenous people.

+Honours and Death

 He was made a Companion of the Order of St Michael and St George (CMG) on 15 May 1901, in preparation of the forthcoming royal visit of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).

 Forrest died on 20 June 1901 at Perth of complications arising from kidney trouble.
 He was survived by four of his five children (his son Anthony Alexander Forrest having been killed the month before in the Second Boer War), and was buried at Karrakatta Cemetery.